24 - Hour Guide To Paris

 Customers lining up inside the famous Ladurée macaron shop in Paris.

-Dinner - La Corte
+Dinner - Mavrommatis

 How Much Does One Day in Paris Cost?